Community Resilience Labs

-What could be visualized that could help communities prepare for, respond to and recover from challenges like wildfires, floods, strong wind storms and other impacts of global warming.
-We want to gather a group of visualizers to work on creating some possibilites, and then with strong concepts go raise some money to produce and distribute them to communities in need.
+What could be designed and visualized that would help communities prepare for, respond to, and recover from challenges like wildfires, floods, strong wind storms and other impacts of global warming.
+We want to gather a group to work on organizing some labs, documenting learning, and create tools to support replication of the Labs.
+We hope to raise funds to produce and distribute process leadership toolkits to communities in need.
+We know there are increasing resources on how to respond to harden homes and respond to wildfires, but not enough attention on supporting community resilience processes themselves.

-1. Gather a group of visual practitioners interested in community resilience.
+1. Gather a group of GLEN members and IFVP visual practitioners interested in community resilience.

 2. Hold some Exchanges to agree on initial projects.
 (Invite some outside resources to these to catalyze thinking).